Shikhar-S/Shikhar-S.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: ""
-excerpt: "About me"
+excerpt: ""
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hi!
-I am a Pre-Doctoral Researcher at Google Research working with Dr. Partha Talukdar in the Languages group.
-I am interested in multimodal NLP and in understanding and developing Large Multimodal Language Models.
+H!
+I am currently a Pre-Doctoral Researcher at Google Research, actively working with Dr. Partha Talukdar within the Languages group.
+My primary research interests lie in the understanding and development of Large Multimodal Language Models.

-Before joining Google, I did my Masters (by Research) at IISc, Bangalore and Bachelors from BITS Pilani, Hyderabad.
-There I worked with Dr. Shirish Shevade and Dr. Aditya Kanade by applying NLP techniques to source code.
+Prior to my tenure at Google, I pursued my Master's (by Research) at IISc, Bangalore.
+During my academic journey, I had the privilege of working alongside Dr. Shirish Shevade and Dr. Aditya Kanade, applying NLP techniques to enhance source code comprehension and generation.

-My research goal is to make more accessible and inclusive language technologies.
-I completed my Bachelors in Computer Science Engineering from BITS.
-Then I worked at Media net as a Software developer for one year.
+The overarching goal of my research is to contribute to the creation of more accessible and inclusive language technologies.
+I earned my Bachelor's degree in Computer Science Engineering from BITS, after which I gained practical experience as a Software Developer at MediaNet for a year.

-I enjoy playing snooker and football, and competitive programming.
+Beyond my academic pursuits, I find joy in playing snooker and football, and I actively engage in competitive programming.